braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/ios_17.md

 page_order: 7
 platform:
   - iOS
-description: "This refernce article covers iOS 17, SDK updates, and more."
+description: "This reference article covers iOS 17, SDK updates, and more."
 ---

 ## Changes in iOS 17